puppetlabs/puppetlabs-iis/README.md

 **Only valid with a protocol of https**

-Specifies the thumbprint, also known as the certificatehash, of the certificate used by the IIS site.
+Specifies the thumbprint, also known as the certificatehash, of the certificate used by the site.
 You can retrieve the thumbprint for a certificate using PowerShell, for example:

 ```powershell
 PS> Get-ChildItem -Path Cert:\LocalMachine\My